LaboratoryForBioelectrochemicalImaging/ESRF-LIME/README.md

 # ESRF-LIME
-Code to treat ID-31 data containing electrochemistry data (Biologic), X-ray fluorescence, X-ray diffraction.
+Script used to treat XRF and XRD data collected for Lithium Inventory Mapping of Electrodes (LIME).
+Uses ESRF data from ID-31: .h5 file for XRF, .dat files for XRD, and Biologic electrochemistry data (exported as .txt).